tekr-io/lukaz-reference/source/includes/main.md

 Property    | Description
 ---------   | -----------
-description | The descripton of the workspace notify      | Send invite email for new user roles options     | The options of the workspace roles       | The users emails with their roles
+description | Descripton of the workspace notify      | Send invite email for new users options     | Options of the workspace roles       | Email addresses with their roles

 ## Delete Workspace

+This endpoint deletes a workspace.

 ```bash
 curl "https://<BASE_URL>/deleteWorkspace/<WORKSPACE_ID>" \